f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

         sessionTime = text_value_from_xpath(browser, sessionTime_path )
         print(flag, sessionTime, end='')

+        #Hack for now
+        statsdone=False
         while flag.upper()=='FINISHED':
+            #TO DO - Grab statistics tables and save to DB
             #We need to wait and do a final check - wait for time approx one lap
             #Get worst best lap time and use that?
             time.sleep(period_lap)
-            #Then need to get guaranteed final times
+            #Then need to get guaranteed final times and stats - but make sure screen is still there..
             #Need to guard that we do not do this if we have moved on to another race...
+            #Note that this field may take some time to populate after a browser refresh?
             flag = text_value_from_xpath(browser, flag_path )

             if flag.upper()=='FINISHED':
                 timingScreenToDB(browser, DB, _table)
+                if not statsdone:
+                    initStatsDBTables(c, _table)
+                    statisticsScreenToDB(browser, DB, _table)
+                    statsdone=True
                 #keep refreshing
                 browser = initBrowser(url)
                 final_screen = setPageTab(browser,'Classification', preview=False, link=True)